lemmack/multihasher/README.md

 # multihasher

-A simple server which receives files and returns their hash.
+A simple server which receives a file and returns multiple types of hashes for the file.